 Does my baby need any tests to confirm the diagnosis?

-Prolonged jaundice is generally breast milk jaundice but it can rarely mean there is a blood problem, infection, thyroid problem or liver disease.
-Liver disease must be treated quickly, so it is important to catch it early.
+Prolonged jaundice is generally physiological jaundice and in breastfed babies is often referred to as breast milk jaundice, but it can sometimes, although very rarely mean there is a blood problem, an infection, a thyroid problem or liver disease.
+Liver disease must be treated quickly, so it is important to identify this as soon as possible.

 To rule out liver disease, we will ask questions, examine your baby and do some blood tests.
+In order to carry out the blood test we will need to use a needle in the back of your baby’s hand, we are unable to do a heel prick test to carry these tests out.
 We will then look for the type of jaundice and for other possible causes.

 If there is nothing that needs to be acted upon quickly, the test results will be posted to your GP and you will be sent a copy.
 You should get this within two weeks.